Xiwei-Cheng/Xiwei-Cheng.github.io/_pages/research.md

 - Validated the theoretical analysis through numerical experiments [[github]](https://github.com/Xiwei-Cheng/Chained_LD)

-## Generalization Analysis of Adversarial Training
+## Stability and Generalization of Min-Max Optimization
 *Joint work with [Kexin Fu](https://openreview.net/profile?id=~Kexin_Fu2) and [Farzan Farnia](https://www.cse.cuhk.edu.hk/people/faculty/farzan-farnia/).* Sep.
 2022 - Oct.
 2023.

 Preprint: [Stability and Generalization in Free Adversarial Training](https://arxiv.org/abs/2404.08980)

 - Analyzed the algorithmic stability of free, fast, and vanilla adversarial training algorithms
-- Provided theoretical comparisons of the generalization properties of the algorithm
+- Provided theoretical comparisons of the generalization properties of the algorithms
 - Proposed Free-TRADES with improved generalization performance
 - Validated the theoretical analysis through numerical experiments [[github]](https://github.com/Xiwei-Cheng/Stability_FreeAT)

-## Learning and Testing Markov Chains
+## Learning and Testing Dependent Discrete Distributions
 *Joint work with [Haitong Liu](https://openreview.net/profile?id=~Haitong_LIU1) and [Siu On Chan](https://www.cse.cuhk.edu.hk/people/faculty/siu-on-chan/).* June 2022 - May 2023.

 Graduation Project Report: [On the Lower Bounds for Learning and Testing Markov Chains](https://xiwei-cheng.github.io/files/Final_Year_Project_Report_On_the_Lower_Bounds_for_Learning_and_Testing_Markov_Chains.pdf)

-- Studied the problem of learning and testing dependent distributions from a Markovian trajectory
+- Analyzed the problem of learning and testing dependent distributions from Markovian trajectories
-- Proved a lower bound on the sample complexity of learning Markov chains, which matches the complexity of the state-of-the-art algorithm up to a constant factor
+- Proved a lower bound on the sample complexity of learning Markov chains
+- Demonstrated the order-wise optimality of the k-cover-time algorithm

 ## Iterative Methods for Non-Convex Optimization